Chris Heaton-Harris says he will not run again - ExBulletin

 He also thanked Rishi Sunak as well as former prime ministers Theresa May, Boris Johnson and Liz Truss.

-He added that he would continue to campaign for the Conservatives, as the only party that could succeed and be able to deliver results for the whole of the UK.
+He added that he would continue to campaign for the Conservatives as “the only party that has succeeded and can deliver results for the whole of the UK”.

 Mr Heaton-Harris was first elected as an MP in 2010.
 A staunch Eurosceptic, he was appointed Conservative chief whip in 2022 by Mr Johnson.